 Description

-Periodically, newer versions are released for HTTP either due to security flaws or to include additional functionality.
-Using the latest HTTP version for web apps to take advantage of security fixes, if any, and/or new functionalities of the newer version.
+Periodically, newer HTTP versions are released either due to security flaws or to include additional functionality.
+Use the latest HTTP version for web apps to take advantage of security fixes and new functionality.

 Rationaleโ